pcbrendel/pcbrendel.github.io/_posts/2018-2-19-build-statcast-database-rstats.md

 require(xml2)
 require(magrittr)
 ```
 I loop over all regular season dates for which there was some play-by-play data to avoid annoying errors.
 I obtained these by querying the FanGraphs database that I have access to, but there are other ways you could gather them.
-To make life easier, I've exported the dates for years between 2008 through 2017 and posted it at GitHub for anyone that wants to use it.
+To make life easier, I've exported the dates for years between 2008 through 2017 in a csv file and posted it on GitHub for anyone that wants to use it.

 Next, load the dates file: